 Again, the competition is massive.
 Make sure to update the job boards daily or even twice a day and send out applications straight away.
-If a client receives 50 or more proposals to a job posting, he usually reads the first (or best) ones and contact these freelancers for more information.
+If a client receives 50 or more proposals to a job posting, he usually reads the first (or best) ones and contacts these freelancers for more information.

-If you see that a job posting that is online for 4 weeks and has received hundreds of proposals already, there is not much point in spending time and effort on an application.
+If you see a job posting that is online for 4 weeks and has received hundreds of proposals already, there is not much point in spending time and effort on an application.

 I know it can be frustrating in the beginning.
 But be patient, don’t give up.
 Hang in there and soon you will land your first remote job.

-Follow Up Without Being a Freak
+Follow Up Without Being too Pushy

-So you’ve send your proposal and the client replied, asking you something about the job.
+So you’ve sent your proposal and the client replied, asking you something about the job.
 He is about to narrow down the applicants.
 So your answer is super important.
 Make sure to respond in a timely and professional manner.

-If you don’t hear back after that, send a follow up a few days later.
+If you don’t hear back after that, send a follow-up a few days later.
 Ask if there are still things that are unclear or if there are any open questions.
 Let them know you are happy to help whenever needed.